ER doc and Brown researcher Megan Ranney on the surge of COVID-19

 FC: I think exhaustion has been a huge theme, especially for care workers.
 A thing I’ve been thinking a lot about is that the healthcare system was already burdened before COVID-19.
 There was a shockingly high suicide rate among doctors.
 So, I’m curious, from your perspective, what issues have become more pressing?
 Or have some of the old issues become more exacerbated?

-Ranney: COVID-19 has ripped the band-aids off of some of these preexisting issues: the fact that we have inadequate primary care, the fact that we have inadequate data infrastructures, the fact that our public health departments are persistently underfunded and understaffed, the preexisting burnout of physicians and nurses.
+MR: COVID-19 has ripped the band-aids off of some of these preexisting issues: the fact that we have inadequate primary care, the fact that we have inadequate data infrastructures, the fact that our public health departments are persistently underfunded and understaffed, the preexisting burnout of physicians and nurses.
 These were all things that existed already and that many of us had been warning about and COVID has made impossible to ignore.

 Structural racism, the effect of racism and economic inequality on health, another thing that was there before, but its effects have been so out in the open during COVID.
 But there are other things too that we still haven’t paid attention to and I think my biggest fear is that we’ll make it through this pandemic and that people will go, “Okay, we don’t have to worry about the healthcare system anymore,” and not use this as an opportunity to turn from being a reactive system, where we wait until the pandemic hits to do something, into a proactive system, where we talk about all of these things that bring people to my ER every day and try to do something about it.